 So hopefully now you’re thinking, great – I’m in!
 But wait a minute…you’re probably wondering what exactly you should do to strength train.
 Find a workout on Pinterest?
 Download an app?
 Pick up the latest copy of Shape Magazine?
 Plus the gym is scary…free weights, machines, body weight exercises, or that TRX thing?
 Does the Thighmaster count?

-There is so much confusing and conflicting information out there about strength training.
+There’s so much confusing and conflicting information out there about strength training.
 The best way to learn effective, beneficial exercises is to work with a certified personal trainer (like me!).
-I design a strength training program – not just a workout – for every client, that is customized, progressive, and most of all, effective.
+I design a strength training program – not just workouts – for every client, that is customized, progressive, and most of all, effective.
 Working with a trainer, you’ll cut through all the noise out there and do what’ll succeed for you.
 Contact me and let’s talk about your best strength training program!